A7med-Amin/say-gnu-compiler/README.md

 ## How to run
 #### make all   (Run compiler with terminal)
 #### make runinputcode   (Run compiler on test file)
-#### you can use GUI that makes the following commands for you and allows you to use text editor to write you code
+#### you can use GUI that makes the following commands for you and allows you to use text editor to write your code

 The SAY Compiler Project involves the development of a YACC (Yet Another Compiler Compiler) parser for a custom programming language.
 YACC is utilized to generate syntax analyzers for compilers.
 The parser defined in this project includes rules and actions for handling various constructs such as: